What is a Stock Split? – Definition

 Achieving an increase in the number of shares by a formal stock split necessitates a potentially difficult legal process primarily because the action requires an amendment of the corporate charter granted by the authorities.
 In particular, the corporation must obtain a change in the par value (if any) and an increase in the number of authorized shares.
 Approval must be obtained from not only the state authority but also the stockholders through a vote.

 Because there is no change in either the total stockholders’ equity or any of the individual components, it is not appropriate for a journal entry to be recorded at the time that a formal split is made.
 When financial statements are issued, the information regarding the stock split and the new par value per share must be disclosed.
 Disclosures related to prior years should be restated retroactively to include the effects of the split.
-For example, the prior year’s earnings per share figure is altered to include the larger number of shares.
+For example, the prior year’s earnings per share figure is altered to include a larger number of shares.

 Stock splits effected as stock dividends